On Risk and Time Pressure: When to Think and When to Do: Model

 One arm, the \emph{doing} arm, is risky.
 The arrival of a solution on that arm depends on the unobserved binary state $\theta \in \{0,1\}$.
 The instantaneous arrival rate of the arm is $\theta \lambda$, where $\lambda>0$, which implies the following: if $\theta=1$, then the probability that a solution arrives when the agent invests $a_t^d$ over a small time interval $[t,t+dt)$ is $\lambda a_t^d dt$; if $\theta=0$, then a solution never arrives on the doing arm.
 The agent's belief that $\theta=1$ at $t=0$ is $\bar{p} \in (0,1)$.
 A solution delivers a payoff of $B>0$ to the agent and ends the game.

 The other arm, the \emph{thinking} arm, has a known instantaneous arrival rate $\mu>0$.
 An arrival on the thinking arm at time $t$ implies \emph{progress}.
 Progress does not provide a solution directly.
 Instead, the agent has to convert progress into a solution that requires additional time and effort.
 We capture this second step in reduced form.
 The function $V(\tau)$ describes the agent's continuation payoff when progress occurs with time $\tau=T-t$ remaining to the deadline.
 We assume that $V(\cdot)$ is thrice continuously differentiable, increasing, i.e., that $V'(\cdot)>0$, and sufficiently concave, i.e., that $-V''(\cdot)/V'(\cdot)\geq \bar{p} \lambda$.
-Moreover, an arrival on the thinking arm with no time remaining is worthless, $V(0)=0$, and (abusing notation) $V(\infty):=\lim_{\tau \rightarrow \infty} V(\tau) > c/\mu$.\footnote{The last condition states that the expected value of progress without time pressure is larger than the expected effort cost required to obtain progress.
-The following additional technical condition strengthens the concavity assumption: $\lim_{\tau \rightarrow \infty} V'(\tau)$ and $\lim_{\tau \rightarrow\infty} V''(\tau)$ exist with $\lim_{\tau \rightarrow \infty}-V''(\tau)/V'(\tau) \geq \bar{p} \lambda$.
+Moreover, an arrival on the thinking arm with no time remaining is worthless, $V(0)=0$.
+We assume that all derivatives have a limit as $\tau \rightarrow \infty$.
+Moreover, we assume (abusing notation) $V(\infty):=\lim_{\tau \rightarrow \infty} V(\tau) > c/\mu$ and $\lim_{\tau \rightarrow \infty}-V''(\tau)/V'(\tau) \geq \bar{p} \lambda$.\footnote{The second-to-last condition states that the expected value of progress without time pressure is larger than the expected effort cost required to obtain progress.
+The last condition strengthens the concavity assumption, assuming it is true in the limit.
 We need it for a few of our results.}

 To streamline the intuition, we interpret progress in our main analysis as the first step in a multistage problem.
-We imagine that after progress occurs, the agent works on converting progress into a solution.
+We imagine that the agent works on converting progress into a solution after progress occurs.
 We provide detailed examples that microfound $V(\tau)$ for this interpretation and others in \cref{ssub:examples}.
 However, formally, as with the doing arm, an arrival on the thinking arm ends the game.

 Throughout this paper, we are interested in how the agent allocates effort \emph{between} doing and thinking.
 We focus on cases in which the agent finds it optimal to exert full effort until the end of the game.
 We thus consider cases in which the solution yields a high reward; that is, we assume that $B$ is sufficiently large.
 It is straightforward to show that such a reward $B$ exists; \Cref{sub:no_shirking_conditions} provides the respective argument.
 A large $B$ allows us to restrict attention to the agent's choice \emph{between arms}, as it implies $a_t^d= 1-a_t^s$.
 Dropping the superscript and denoting time variables in terms of the time remaining $\tau$, we use $a_{\tau}\equiv a_{T-t}^d$.